maaislam/ab-test-boilerplate/README.md

 2. open terminal (ctrl + ~), cd into the unzipped folder and type `npm install`.

+3. navigate to src/tamperMonkey/config.js and add the url where your AB test will run.

-3. you can use the index.js & main.scss in the root folder to create your AB Test.
+4. you can use the index.js & main.scss in the root folder to create your AB Test.
 OR you can create your own folder structure.
 Just make sure to add the correct path for your js and css (or scss) in index.html

-4. install chrome extension tampermonkey.
+5. install chrome extension tampermonkey.
 Right click on the extension icon and go to manage extension, from there allow it access file urls.

-5. open the site you want to perform AB test.
+6. open the site you want to perform AB test.
 Click tampermonkey extension and start a new script.
    Within the script copy and paste the following:

 ```